harsha-simhadri/big-ann-benchmarks/neurips23/README.md

 ### Requirements

 You will need the following installed on your machine:
-* Python ( we tested with Anaconda using an environment created for Python version 3.10 ) and Docker.
+* Python (we tested with Anaconda using an environment created for Python version 3.10) and Docker (we tested with 24.0.2).
 * Note that we tested everything on Ubuntu Linux 22.10 but other environments should be possible.

 ### Getting_Started